Skip to main content Skip to main navigation Skip to search

 Please follow this procedure for collecting NPS samples:

-2. Collect the sample ensuring the NPS reaches all the way to the nasopharynx.
+3. Collect the sample ensuring the NPS reaches all the way to the nasopharynx (or into the ventral nostril, avoiding the false nostril, for nasal swabs for foals under 6 months old).

-3. Place the tip of the NPS in the 50ml collection vial and cut to appropriate length to fit into the vial.
+4. Place the tip of the NPS (or nasal swab) in the 50ml collection vial and cut the swab to the appropriate length to fit into the vial.

-4. Ensure the NPS tip is sitting in the media at the base of the collection vial.
+5. Ensure the NPS tip is submerged in the VTM at the base of the collection vial.

-5. Ensure the vial is closed tightly and is appropriately labelled.
+6. Ensure that the collection vial is closed tightly and is appropriately labelled.
 At a minimum, this must include the animal’s name/identification and the date collected.

 General enquiries